SharonLutz/gxgRC/README.md

 ## gxgRC
-The gxgRC R package computes power analyses for gene by gene interactions of both rare and common variants.
+The gxgRC R package computes the power to determine the association of a SNP of interest with the outcome given that another SNP in the region is in weak LD with the SNP of interest.

 ## Installation
 ```